 - Granola - Store-bought granola or homemade.

-STEP 2: Melt butter and mix with sugar and brown sugar in a large bowl until the sugars are dissolved.
+To start, pre-heat the oven to 350 degrees.
+Melt your butter and mix it with sugar and brown sugar in a large bowl until the sugars have dissolved.
+Add the vanilla and egg to the bowl, then mix until fully incorporated and smooth.

 These seriously might be my new favorite cookie.
-I am a huge fan of oatmeal cookies and the taste of these is similar but they have more of a crunch to them because of the granola.
+I am a huge fan of oatmeal cookies, and the taste of these is similar, but they have more of a crunch to them because of the granola.
 Try some and let me know what you think!
-Be sure to also check out this Maple Snickerdoodles Cookie Recipe.

 Tip 2: You can use a cookie scoop when making these healthy granola cookies.
 This is our favorite cookie scoop set.

-Tip 3: I used granola that contained raisins and almonds which I think are a fabulous addition to these cookies.
+Tip 3: I used granola that contained raisins and almonds, which I think are a fabulous addition to these cookies.
 Feel free to use your favorite granola, but I would skip plain granola on these cookies since the additional ingredients make them so interesting.

 What kind of granola works in this granola cookie recipe?